 Intervention.
-You can request to participate as a party in the condemnation by filing a motion to intervene.
-To make such a request, you must follow the standard procedures for filing a motion to intervene; for more information about these procedures, please see the explanation under intervention in the glossary.
+If you did not receive a citation from the Commission, you can request to participate as a party in the condemnation by filing a motion to intervene.
+To make such a request, you must follow the standard procedures for filing a motion to intervene.
+For more information about these procedures, please see the explanation under intervention in the glossary and Commission Rules 2.209 and 2.407.

 Scheduling Conference.
-The purpose of a scheduling conference is to discuss procedural details and to set the schedule leading to the evidentiary hearing and briefing in the case.
+The purpose of a scheduling conference is to discuss procedural details and set the schedule leading to the evidentiary hearing and briefing in the case.
 Scheduling conferences are open to the public.
-After the scheduling conference, the Commission will issue an order summarizing the results of the scheduling conference, which generally includes a schedule for the next steps in the case (scheduling order).
+After the scheduling conference, the Commission (or a hearing officer assigned to the case by the Commission) will issue an order summarizing the results of the scheduling conference, which generally include a schedule for the next steps in the case (scheduling order).
+Please see Commission Rule 2.225.

 Discovery.
-Discovery is the process by which the parties to the case exchange information to get a better understanding of what facts they agree on and disagree about.
+The discovery process takes place before an evidentiary hearing and allows the parties to the case to exchange information to get a better understanding of what facts they agree on and disagree about.
 Information produced in discovery is not evidence, unless the Commission admits it into evidence during the evidentiary hearing.
-Only the parties to the case are permitted to participate in discovery.
-Parties to a case must follow standard procedures for discovery; for more information about these procedures, please see the explanation under discovery in the glossary.
+Only the parties to the case are permitted to issue discovery requests.
+Parties to a case must follow standard procedures for discovery.
+For more information about these procedures, please see the explanation under discovery in the glossary and Commission Rules 2.214 and 2.230.

 Testimony and Exhibits.
-The parties to a case prepare testimony and exhibits that support their position on the case.
+The parties to the case prepare testimony and exhibits that support their position on the case.
 When a party files testimony and exhibits, it must provide a copy to all the other parties in the case.
 The deadline for filing testimony and exhibits is usually set in the scheduling order issued by the Commission after the scheduling conference.
+Please see Commission Rules 2.204 and 2.213.